CollaborativeStateMachines/collaborativestatemachines.github.io/docs/learn/tutorial.md

 ## Why this model works

-CSM allows us to focus on **how components collaborate** rather than on low-level wiring or implementation details.
+CSM allows us to focus on how components collaborate rather than on low-level wiring, manual message-passing, supervision trees, orchestration layers, or lifecycle management that frameworks like Akka and similar approaches require.
 Each component is represented as a state machine with clearly defined behavior, and the system's overall safety emerges from their interactions.

 This design is inspired by the classic work of:
 @levesonSafetyAnalysisUsing1987a